-- Complete each form with as much detail as required.
+- Complete each form with as much detail as you can.

 - If you have any questions, please let us know and we will assist you to complete the forms or answer any queries you may have.

-- If everything is complete, please add your forms in the submission ZIP file.
+- If everything is complete, please add your forms in the submission ZIP or PDF file.

 ZIP and PDF software

-If you don’t have any software to create PDF files or ZIP files, please download the following freewares from the websites and install them:
+If you don’t have any software to create PDF files or ZIP files, please download the following freeware from the websites and install them: